 Scheduling apps harness a variety of tools to create user-friendly scheduling software.
 Good scheduling apps that can be adapted to fit the needs of individual users and businesses.
 Like any kind of software, there are a lot of options out there.
 Here are a few that stand out:

 ClockShark is a cloud-based software with scheduling and timekeeping capabilities.
-Designed with businesses with employees out in the field in mind, it features a user-friendly drag and drop scheduling tool and cloud connection for access anywhere at any time.
+Designed with businesses with employees out in the field in mind, it features a user-friendly employee scheduling app and cloud connection for access anywhere at any time.

 On top of that, if the schedule changes ClockShark instantly sends a notification to employees.
 This means that they are always in the know as far as where to be and when.
 As a bonus, it takes into account paid time off accruals and can create PTO plans quickly and efficiently.

 Employee scheduling is just one of the many features ClockShark offers.
 Time tracking capabilities and detailed reporting features make Clockshark a great tool.

 2. 10 to 8

 10 to 8 is a program that syncs with tools you might already use, such as Outlook or Google Sheets, and has 24/7 appointment booking.
 10 to 8 is also compatible with commonly used programs like Google Analytics and Slack, making it a good tool for scheduling.

 Doodle is a simple scheduling app designed to keep track of when employees are scheduled to work.
 It’s cloud-based, so it’s easy to make sure employees can see a schedule quickly and easily.
 Updates are also easy to make and quick to share.

 Doodle works great for small-scale operations, but might not be able to handle complex scheduling.
 It’s a great option for small businesses that only have a handful of employees to schedule.